qwaneu/qwaneu.github.io/_posts/2016-05-26-xp2016-software-engineering-in-a-digitized-world.md

 * Discovery
 * Delivery

 Test automation is like double entry bookkeeping.
 The goal is to find integration issues as soon as possible.Production code and tests are two automated views on the same thing.
-(Willem: so are solid types)
+(Willem: so are solid types).

+"You know you are doing structured programmin when you don't have integration problems".
+(I didn't get the source).